 No, quite the contrary is true.
 For international students who intend to earn a Bachelor’s degree or higher in the United States, HCC is a great place to start.
 HCC prepares students for hundreds of possible transfer majors.

 The first two years of study at a U.S. college or university is spent completing general education and pre-major courses that prepare students for their intended major course of study.
 The general studies or liberal arts curriculum at HCC qualifies students to transfer as a third-year student to a four-year college or university.
 After earning an Associate in Arts (AA) degree at HCC, students may transfer to one of Florida's 11 public universities, or to other four-year colleges and universities throughout the United States.

 How do I apply for admission to HCC as an international student?

-First, print and complete the International Student Application.
-Next, submit the Application and all required additional documents by the deadline for the term you plan to enroll.
+First, learn about our International Student admission requirements.
+Next, complete the online application process and submit all required additional documents by the deadline for the term you plan to enroll.
 If you have any questions regarding the application and admissions process, please contact us at firstname.lastname@example.org.

 What is the deadline for submitting an application?

 The deadlines for the 2018-2019 Academic Year are:

 For initial F-1 visa students who are coming to the United States directly from their home countries: